DeoluA/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk comparison histogram of first and second](figure/comparison histogram of first and second-1.png)

-## Are there differences in initial patterns between weekdays and weekends?
+## Are there differences in activity patterns between weekdays and weekends?
 #### 1. New factor variable -- "weekday" and "weekend" levels

 ```r